 Optimise the first life of batteries, give used batteries a second life and manage end of life batteries and the exploration of new energy sources such as hydrogen.

 3. Optimise the management of resources to support the ecosystem - ‘Re-cycle’

-Dismantling of end of life vehicles, the remanufacturing of parts and the reuse and recycling of materials.
+Dismantling of end of life vehicles, the remanufacturing of parts and the reusereuseThe repeated use of a product or component for its intended purpose without significant modification. and recycling of materials.